Homogenization of high-contrast composites under differential constraints: Setting and main results

 \begin{definition} Let $\A$ be a linear first-order differential operator as in \eqref{eq:op-A}.
 We say that $\A$ is \emph{admissible} if and only if it is of constant rank and it satisfies Assumptions \ref{stm:null-av} and \ref{stm:exist-ext}. \end{definition}

-It is well-known that the family of constant rank operators is quite large \cite{fonseca.muller}; as for the subclass of the admissible ones, we postpone the discussion to Section \ref{sec:adm}, where, in particular, we analyze the cases of the divergence, {\rm curl}, and {\rm curlcurl} operator, as well as the setting associated to higher-order gradients.
+It is well-known that the family of constant rank operators is quite large \cite{fonseca.muller}; as for the subclass of the admissible ones, we prove that it is non-empty in Section \ref{sec:adm} where, in particular, we analyze the cases of the curl, of the $\mathrm {curl\,curl}$ operator, of the divergence, as well as the setting associated with higher-order gradients.